EdulaneDotCo/Mastering-Express.js/README.md

    1. Use deployment platforms (e.g., AWS, Heroku) to deploy your application.
    1. Monitor the deployment process and resolve any issues.
    1. Ensure the application is fully operational and performs as expected.
-   1. **Real-Time Project:** Deploy your project to a production environment and ensure its stability.
+   1. **Applied Project:** Deploy your project to a production environment and ensure its stability.
 1. **Best Practices:** Follow deployment best practices, monitor deployment processes, and ensure application stability.
 1. **Practice Exercises:** Deploy your project to a live environment and verify its functionality.
 1. **LeetCode/HackerRank:** Deployment challenges.